leekleak/RYB_2025_T26/README.md

 # RYB_2025_T26

-# How to use this repository (Vytautas' reccomendation).
+# How to use this repository (Vytautas' recommendation).

 1. Install Github desktop
 2. Set up sshfs